Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in 2017.

 The story is set in a world where most of us are just surplus population, disposable, a resource to exploit and use to get richer.
 It's a scary word, where a capitalist society has morphed into something monstrous where profit comes first, and a huge part of the population has no hope for a better future. (★★★★)

-Started: Sep 16 2017 Finished: Sep 21 2017
+Started (first time): Sep 16 2017 Finished (first time): Sep 21 2017

 The Lamentation of Their Women cover